The work we do

-HFW's London aviation team was appointed to represent the lead insurers in relation to the high profile Vauxhall helicopter crash in January 2013, in which two people were killed when an Agusta 109 on route from Redhill Aerodrome to Elstree struck a crane in central London.
+HFW's London aerospace team was appointed to represent the lead insurers in relation to the high profile Vauxhall helicopter crash in January 2013, in which two people were killed when an Agusta 109 on route from Redhill Aerodrome to Elstree struck a crane in central London.
 Our lawyers have also been involved in responding to enquiries in relation to the various investigations and seeking to settle claims.

 HFW advises Ecom Agroindustrial Corp Ltd on the acquisition of Armajaro Trading Ltd